sanjothebay/Reverse_Engineering_Code/README.md

 ## config <a name="config"></a>

-config Folder was created by running sequelize init:config and adds a config.json file.. (sequelize-cli)
-<a href="https://www.npmjs.com/package/sequelize-cli" target="_blank">sequelize-cli</a>
+config Folder was created by running sequelize init:config and adds a config.json file. <a href="https://www.npmjs.com/package/sequelize-cli" target="_blank">sequelize-cli</a>

 ![image](https://user-images.githubusercontent.com/67298961/105268545-0db2bf80-5b58-11eb-9433-41b409a2ae28.png)